 - BCBS of AL Telehealth Billing Guide

-Click here to see How to View COVID-19 and Telehealth Benefits on ProviderAccess.
+Click here to see How to View BCBS of AL COVID-19 and Telehealth Benefits on ProviderAccess.

 Subscribe to Medicaid’s texting service to receive immediate text messages regarding to the COVID-19.

 - CMS/Medicare Newsroom

 - CMS Telemedicine Toolkit

 - CMS letter to clinicians including information about telehealth and virtual visits, accelerated and advanced payments, and recent waiver information.

 - Impact of the PHE on Telehealth: Comparative Billing Report in August